Phil Mitchell: Storylines

-Before Sharon leaves, she tells Phil that he is the father of Lisa's daughter Louise (Rachel Cox) – not Mark, as she had earlier claimed.
+Before Sharon leaves, she tells Phil that he is the father of Lisa's daughter, Louise Fowler (Rachel Cox) – not Mark, as she had earlier claimed.
 Phil confronts Lisa, demanding contact.
-Horrified at this, Steve and Mel ask Lisa and Louise to emigrate to California with them.
+Unhappy at this, Steve and Mel ask Lisa and Louise to emigrate to California with them.
 She agrees but changes her mind and telephones Steve, asking him to return Louise.
 He refuses to, so Phil attempts to get Louise back, resulting in a car chase that ends when Steve crashes his car into a wall.
 Phil rescues Louise but the car explodes before he can help Steve, who dies in the inferno.
 Phil persuades Lisa to return to him and then makes it clear that it is Louise he and Peggy want, not Lisa.
 Phil and Peggy hire a nanny, Joanne Ryan (Tara Lynne O'Neill), without consulting her, telling her that Lisa is mentally unstable.
 Phil demands that Lisa change Louise's name to Mitchell legally and organises a christening.
 Lisa agrees until some of Phil's relatives, assuming she is the nanny, start talking about how unstable Louise's mother is.
-Furious at this, she and Louise flee to Portugal – with Jamie reluctantly assisting her after growing uncomfortable with Phil's violent tendencies.
-However, Phil soon takes his frustrations out of Jamie, who then dies after being struck by a car driven by Martin Fowler – leaving Phil devastated.
-After Jamie's funeral, Phil goes to Portugal and returns a month later with Louise.
+Furious at this, she and Louise flee to Portugal – with Jamie and Sonia reluctantly assisting her after growing uncomfortable with Phil's violent tendencies.
+However, Phil soon takes his frustrations out on Jamie and brutally attacks him in the Jackson home after he tries to defend Sonia and confesses that he knew Lisa was gonna run away.
+Phil goes to Portugal and returns a month later with Louise.
+Sonia and Jamie become very suspicious and report Phil to the police.
+They then jump to the conclusion that Phil may have killed Lisa.
+Sonia raises her suspicions and the police keep a close watch on him.
 This causes some of Phil's neighbors to suspect that he has murdered Lisa.
+This further deteriorates Phil and Jamie's relationship.
+However, they later make peace after Jamie saves Peggy from her muggers and gets her purse back.
+But Jamie is accidentally knocked down by Martin Fowler's car and dies in Sonia's arms on Christmas Day.
+Phil is left completely devastated by this and delivers a eulogy at his wake.